-After the first look, we headed to Audubon Park to do the formal group photographs, where a bit of a wrench was thrown into our plans when we arrived to find a charity event going on in the spot where we had intended to shoot.
+After the first look, we headed to Audubon Park to do the formal group photographs, where a bit of a wrench was thrown into our plans when we arrived to find tents set up for a big charity event going on in the spot where we had intended to shoot.
 However, we were able to improvise and find another area nearby in the park to do these pictures, and the charity event provided the beneficial side-effect of providing a source for ample refreshments for the bridal party.

 We then headed to the French Quarter, where the wedding ceremony was to take place in the lushly landscaped courtyard of Brennan's Restaurant, a gorgeous setting for the couple's exchange of vows.
 NOLA Flora provided the beautiful flowers, New Orleans Candlelight Weddings did the gorgeous candles and other decor, and Bridefilm was on hand to video the event.

 At the conclusion of the ceremony, the wedding coordinator staff of Unique Weddings in New Orleans expertly organized what was undoubtedly the longest sparkler send-off line I've ever seen, stretching from Brennan's all the way down the sidewalk to the entrance of Latrobe's, where the reception was to take place.
 There, the band Mojeaux provided the entertainment and were amazing as usual.
-Royal Cakery created the delicious wedding cake as well as the groom's cake, which was a perfectly rendered wooden wine barrel (the groom is in the wine business).
+Royal Cakery created the delicious wedding cake as well as the groom's cake, which was a perfectly rendered wooden wine barrel (representing the groom being in the wine business).

 After the bride and groom's first dance and the groom and his mother, the bride and her father had their dance, which innocently started out with How Sweet It Is for a minute or two, before the band suddenly broke into Love Shack as, to the delight of the crowd, the two donned sunglasses and changed up their dance accordingly.